daisygunn/la-petite-traveller/README.md

 ---
 ## Credits

-I have used a number of resources in order to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JS files.
+I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JS files.

 The following websites/articles were used for research and guidance: